Steps to Claim Abandoned Property in Texas

 Are There Tax Liabilities Involved?

-When you take over an abandoned property, you may have to pay taxes.
+You may have to pay taxes when you take over an abandoned property.
 In Texas, this could include paying property taxes on your new home.
 The IRS also has rules that may affect your tax payments.
-Check Texas tax laws and property tax records to see what taxes you are required to pay.
+Check Texas tax laws and property tax records to see what taxes you must pay.

 How Does Claiming Property Influence Credit Scores?